Report an Incident

 Our Mandate

-The Serious Incident Response Team (SiRT) is a civilian led police oversight agency that is responsible for conducting independent investigations into serious incidents that involve death, serious injury, sexual assault, intimate partner violence or any matter of public interest that may have resulted from the actions of a police officer in Nova Scotia or New Brunswick.
+The Serious Incident Response Team (SiRT) is a police oversight agency responsible for conducting independent investigations into serious incidents that involve death, serious injury, sexual assault, intimate partner violence or any matter of public interest that may have resulted from the actions of a police officer in Nova Scotia or New Brunswick.